cyclus/cyclus.github.com/source/cep/cep3.rst

 prior to the scheduled release.
 During this time, no changes should occur to a special release branch ('vX.X.X-release').

-The release branches are there so that development can continue on the develop branch while the release candidates (rc) are out and under review.
+The release branch is there so that development can continue on the develop branch while the release candidates (rc) are out and under review.
 This is because otherwise any new developments would have to wait until post-release to be merged into develop to prevent them from accidentally getting released early.

-As such, these 'vX.X.X-release' branches should only exist while there are release candidates out.
+As such, the 'vX.X.X-release' branch should only exist while there are release candidates out.
 They are akin to a temporary second level of staging to be used to keep master clean and safe.
 As such, everything that is in this branch should also be part of develop.
 Graphically,